Jeremyrosa/MidtermProject/README.md

 #This project is a simple Soccer Match Tracker web application built using HTML, CSS, and JavaScript.
 #It allows users to add, view, and track upcoming soccer matches with countdown timers until kickoff.
 #Each match is categorized as Upcoming, Ongoing, or Completed, with color highlights for easy tracking

+# Logo test images were generateed using AI